adhitya-spas/Database/index.md

 ## Welcome Name for Database

-This is a page created to showcase the ....
-Work from [research paper](https://www.youtube.com/watch?v=dQw4w9WgXcQ) is showcased in this site...TELL ME WHAT TO PUT, I'M STALLING HERE !!
+This is a page created to showcase the mass decomposition of galaxy data.
+This database contains 34 spiral galaxies (Sa, Sb, Sc).
+The decomposition follows the work from our paper, which is yet to be published.

-### Abstract

-Maybe lets put abstract here??
-Maybe, not sure ...
-Meh!
-This is tough!

 ### Reference